Employment Application

 b.
 You will be absent from your assignment.

-Without calling the office, these situations are called NO CALL NO SHOW and are subject to termination.
+Without calling the office, these situations are called NO CALL NO SHOW and are subject to

 4. Once you have been given an assignment, no more than 2 cancellations will be tolerated.